If you’re a job seeker, you probably place a lot of importance on your resume, matching it to positions you see advertised online.

 It takes a lot of maturities to be realistic about your weaknesses (and likeability), and it takes even more maturity to invest time and energy to work on resolving them.
 Many otherwise competent professionals fail to do this, or are simply unaware that it is necessary.

 It may not be what or who you know

 In school, we’re taught that success is what we know.
 As we get older, we begin to realize that success is also who we know.

 There’s a third factor too: how well we use the first two factors.
 This is our ability to perceive, understand, and regulate our emotions.
-It’s also sensing what others are feeling and knowing how to react in order to reduce tension and conflict, and promote “win-win” relationships.
+It’s also sensing what others are feeling and knowing how to react to reduce tension and conflict and promote “win-win” relationships.
 To survive and thrive in the workplace, we need to be able to draw on these skills at the right time.

 “EQ gets you through life; IQ gets you through school.” –Susan Dunn

 Intelligence Quotient (IQ) is a measurement of one’s mental “horsepower”, cognitive capacity, or, in other words, one’s ability to think and reason.
-Studies suggest that though IQ may have a casual influence on academic achievement, it does not have a statistically significant influence on job performance.
+Studies suggest that though IQ may have a causal influence on academic achievement, it does not have a statistically significant influence on job performance.

 Emotional Intelligence (EQ), is a measurement of how effectively we recognize our own emotions and those of others, how we interact with and engage with others, and how well we cope with our daily demands.

 EQ is a major building block to effective collaboration, communication, and teamwork, and thus has a strong impact on the business world.
 Navigating the “human factor” is perhaps more important than technical or job-related skills.
 Organizational research consistently proves that EQ is essential for success in today’s workplace.